US-China trade war sparks worries about rare earth minerals

 But trade experts say no one should panic over China's threats to stop exporting the elements to the U.S.

-There is a U.S. rare minerals mine in California.
-Australia, Myanmar and Russia are also top producers of the somewhat obscure minerals.
+There is a U.S. rare minerals mine in California, and deposits have been detected in other U.S. states, including Wyoming.